lizmat/App-Rak/README.md

 --auto-decompress
 -----------------

 Flag.
 If specified with a True value, will accept compressed files with the `.gz` (gzip) or `.bz2` (bzip2) extension, if the extension was otherwise acceptable.
 Will automatically decompress files for inspection.
-Requires that the `IO::Path::AutoDecompress` module is available.

 --auto-diag
 -----------